Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Very_personal_portefolio/README.md

 aHR0cHM6Ly93d3cueW91dHViZS5jb20vd2F0Y2g / francois
 ```

-but nothing seems to work… until we figure out that François is so bad at sending commands, that he sometimes writes `-password` instead of `--password`, which is like passing the password **assword** to the command.
+but nothing seems to work… until we figure out that François is so bad at typing commands, that he sometimes writes `-password` instead of `--password`, which is like passing the password **assword** to the command.

 With this in mind, we try some more and figure out the correct credentials: